 What are Your Treatment Options?

-Dehydration is behind a lot of migraine cases, therefore, drinking plenty of water can help.
-In fact, many people pace themselves while drinking by having a bottle of water between glasses of alcohol.
+Dehydration triggers some migraine cases; therefore, drinking plenty of water can help, even after the fact.
 Drinking water helps replenish your fluids and flush the alcohol out of your system.
 If you tend to get migraines within three hours or less of drinking, this might work best for you.
 Drinking an electrolyte drink may help as well.

 If you tend to get your migraines as part of a hangover the morning after, water alone may not help.
 However, think twice about some home remedies for hangovers as they can make things worse.
 Instead, Mayo Clinic recommends the following: